Why You Should be Using Module-Embedded SIM Technology

 Never replace another SIM card again.
 Remote provisioning and zero-touch onboarding reduce the complexity of physically removing and replacing single-profile SIM cards in deployed IoT devices.
 Instead, you can remotely change the network carrier profile for your device over the air and securely from the cloud.
 This capability means you have one global SIM for your IoT device life cycle.
 This future-proof global IoT connectivity keeps your solutions more flexible and sustainable.

 IoT security vulnerability is a major concern for most undergoing digital transformation, especially regarding cyberattacks.
 Advanced module-embedded SIM technology alongside the Telit NExTPlus eUICC solution employs cybersecurity technology.
 This security covers the entire life cycle, from MNO provisioning to manufacturing and end-point provisioning.

-Once your connected product is deployed, you no longer need to worry about sending a technician to change SIM cards if you decide to change mobile plans during the lifetime of the device, equipment, or product.
-Eliminating costly truck rolls can result in savings of up to €150 per device!
+Once your connected product is deployed, you don’t need to worry about sending a technician to change SIM cards.
+Eliminating costly truck rolls can save up to $160 per device.

-With over 100 million devices and 7,000 customers worldwide, Telit connects businesses around the globe from the inside out with their comprehensive portfolio of IoT modules, connectivity services, and IoT platforms.
-Whether you want to displace SIM cards in your current IoT offers or forge your own path into the future with simWISE module-embedded SIM technology, Telit is here to help.
+Telit has connected over 200 million devices from 7,000 customers worldwide.
+We deliver connectivity and management capabilities with our comprehensive portfolio of IoT modules, connectivity services and platforms.
+Whether you want to displace SIM cards in your current IoT offers or forge your path into the future with Telit NExTPlus eSIM technology, we are here to help.